 Brighella: I was in Liberty Square in Verona.
-Far from the Arena…and he approached me .
+Far from the Arena…and he approached me.
 He was hungry to death, this rogue.
-He had an old piece of bread in one hand, all flakey, dried up, and measly, as if it were on a diet.
+He had an old piece of bread in one hand, all flakey, dried up, and shriveled, as if it were on a diet.

-Harlequin: (Indicating the size of the bread with length of his arm) Yes, poor me, but with a piece of bread this big, and, besides, bread doesn’t age.
+Harlequin: (Indicating the size of the bread with length of his arm) Yes, poor me, but with a piece of bread this long, and, besides, bread doesn’t age.

-Harlequin: A loaf so long you couldn’t see the end.
+Harlequin: A loaf so long you couldn’t see the end of it.
 I took good care of it, too.

 Brighella: But I was always looking at him out of the corner of my eye…and at a certain point…bing, bang, boing, he dipped his bread into my pan of smoking meat.
 Three times!

 Harlequin: That’s right.
 And I held it there as long as I could, until the bread was all soft with sauce, poor thing.
-The smoke was completely moved and emotional, as it sopped up the lonely and abandoned scent that was rising from the meat.
+The bread was moved and emotional, as it sopped up the lonely and abandoned scent that was rising from the meat.
 What a delicacy.

 Brighella: And the meat, too.
 (All worked up) I found him devouring both the bread and the meat like a dog.
 You should have seen him.
 A wild beast!

-Harlequin: There was not any meat, only the rising smoke, I swear!
+Harlequin: There wasn’t any meat, only the rising smoke, I swear!

 Zanni 2: Well, if you swear to it…